 3) Interviewees should be assured of the confidentiality of the process, but be told that their responses will be shared with the Provost and, unless they have some objection, with their dean/chancellor.
 EIOs should print a copy of the interview questions appropriate to the reason the faculty member is departing.
 A written copy of the interview should be passed on to the dean/chancellor unless the EIO has been requested not to share information with the dean/chancellor but to pass on to the Provost.
 The interviewee should also be asked whether or not they wish their names identified when these responses are shared.
 Copies of the responses are forwarded to the Vice Provost for Academic Affairs.

 4) An optional Faculty Exit Survey is available to all departing faculty in paper form (Faculty Exit survey) or an on-line version available at https://pennstate.qualtrics.com/SE/?SID=SV_3NTxMMGCkXBwEKg.
 (A paper copy of the survey is available upon request.)
 Departing faculty members who choose not to be interviewed may also participate in the survey.
 EIOs should make the departing faculty member aware of the survey during the interview.
-Also, please know the Office of Human Resources distributes a different survey, Employee Exit Questionnaire, which is geared for non-academic employees and is not intended for departing faculty members.
+Also, please know this survey is not for non-academic employees and is intended for only departing faculty members.

 The Vice Provost for Academic Affairs will summarize responses as they relate to their colleges in ways that will insure the confidentiality of individual responses.
 Although the forms will be coded to indicate gender and minority differences, all information is confidential and will be presented in a report from the Provost's Office in aggregate form.
 Where individuals might be identifiable as a result of too few numbers for the group in the gender/minority coding, breakdowns will not be disseminated that reveal those figures.
 The general patterns of responses will be presented each year to the Academic Leadership Council and the Faculty Affairs Committee of the University Faculty Senate.
 The goal is to understand faculty concerns so that we can be more responsive to them.